tchubaba/pausepi/README.md

 ## Installation

-The Pi-hole Pauser is a Laravel 11 application.
+The PausePi is a Laravel 11 application.
 To install it, follow these steps:

 * Clone this repository to a directory of your choice.
 * Set up a PHP 8.3+ environment with the required extensions and server configuration (see [Laravel's documentation](https://laravel.com/docs/11.x/deployment#server-requirements)).